 )Examples

-Banco de España (BdE) provides several time series, either produced by the institution or compiled from other sources, such as Eurostat or INE.
+Banco de España (BdE) publishes numerous time series produced by the institution or compiled from other sources, such as Eurostat or INE.

-The basic entry point for searching time series is the catalog.
+Catalog metadata is the main entry point for discovering time series.
 You can search for time series by name:

 library(tidyBdE)